Sergey Bogomyako - stock.adobe.c

 As proof of this, he points to the recent acquisitions of two Norwegian datacentre developers, DigiPlex and Green Mountain, by separate investment firms, with both deals taking place in July 2021.

-Verne Global also made headlines in September 2021 with the news that it was acquired for £231m by digital infrastructure investment fund, Digital 9 Infrastructure.
-“These deals certainly reflect an increasingly international interest [in Nordic datacentre assets],” adds Galvin.
+Verne Global also made headlines in September 2021, with the news that it was acquired for £231m by digital infrastructure investment fund Digital 9 Infrastructure.
+“These deals certainly reflect an increasingly international interest [in Nordic datacentre assets],” says Galvin.

-From a global perspective, there is a lot more interest in datacentres as an asset class right now than there has been previously, remarks Danseb Consulting’s Wallage.
+From a global perspective, there is a lot more interest in datacentres as an asset class right now than there has been previously, says Danseb Consulting’s Wallage.

 “There is an awful lot of interest in the Nordics, and some of the valuations coming through have taken some people in the industry by surprise because of how high they are, but some of the companies have done very well so far [on their own] and investors are looking at how much better they could do if they had more investment,” he says.